 I’m told there’s a connection to H. Gee, another temporally-resistant shopfront which mysteriously endures on Mill Road.
 I bought ~50p of fuse wire there, once, years ago, and even then, had the strong sense mine would be the only transaction of the day.
 I say “endures”, but it might be “endured” — right now, the window stock looks worryingly sparse.

-Can’t help but think there’s a strange synchronicity, beyond just the shape of the name, between H. Gee and E. Buk, that odd Manhattan shop window that appeared in Pattern Recognition (and my own serendipitous wanderings through SoHo, once).
-E. Buk’s window so artfully curated, H. Gee so bizarrely random; one like ikebana, the other like jetsam, yet both so arresting.
+Can’t help but think there’s a strange synchronicity, beyond just the shape of the name, between H. Gee and E. Buk, that odd Manhattan shop window that appeared in Pattern Recognition (and my own accidental wanderings in SoHo, once).
+E. Buk’s window so artfully curated, H. Gee so bizarrely random; one like ikebana, the other like jetsam, both so arresting.

 H. Gee shopfront, Mill Rd, Cambridge

 Anyhow.
 Turns out while Hot Numbers may not be slinging vinyl anymore, there is a sweet coffee shop here that’s resurrected the name, dutifully spinning records and giving me just enough pricey coffee and free wifi needed to hit [POST].

 hanging in the Cambridge Blue 10 years ago (but no longer): Roll On in its previous life as a PO

 H. Gee window contents